ZihanChen1995/Deep-Learning-on-Ubuntu/Step_3_Git_TF_PyTroch_VS_SSH.md

 ```

 Now when you try to remote log into your server, just use the line: `ssh your_ubuntu_username@ubuntu_ip`, then you can log into it.
+(If you reset the Wi-Fi or change to a new network, just check the `ip a` again.
+Update the old ip address with new one can simply solve the problem.)

 # Remote Control Server via VS code